-Within five (5) calendar days of the child's school enrollment into an accredited Texas public school or an ECI program, verification of the enrollment will be provided, by the Network Provider, to the DFPS Conservatorship worker, and 4Kids, and documentation of such notification will be recorded in the child's record.
+Within five (5) calendar days of the child's school enrollment into an accredited Texas public school or an ECI program, verification of the enrollment will be provided, by the Network Provider, to 4Kids by email, and documentation of such notification will be recorded in the child's record.
 All verifications will be provided through the TPG.
 In compliance with the Texas Education Code §29.012, the Network Provider will notify the school district in which the school is located for all children three (3) years of age or older.